mechjacktv/mechjackbot/docs/Installing_MechJackBot.md

 To start MechJackBot you need to execute a startup script that will handle all the details for you.
 There is one for OS X/Linux and one for Windows and they are located in the `bin` directory of the folder where you extracted MechJackBot.

-They are currently called `all` (OS X/Linux) and `all.bat` (Windows).
-They will eventually be renamed to `mechjackbot`.
+They are called `mechjackbot` (OS X/Linux) and `mechjackbot.bat` (Windows).
 Double click the one appropriate for your platform.
 Alternatively, you can run them from `Terminal` or the `Command Prompt` respectivly.

 ### OS X